 Signalling is not the only function of higher education.
 Clearly some degrees play a key role in training a workforce to have higher labour productivity.
 For professions such as research scientists, teaching, doctors, and medicine, a degree is indispensible, to claim it is only a signal would miss some skills that taking a degree can teach.

-Also, higher education may have value other than just measurably increasing labour productivity.
+Also, higher education may have a value other than just measurably increasing labour productivity.
 Higher education may create a society more knowledgeable and willing to be critical of established opinions.

 However, for other degrees and less academic students, the role of signalling may be an important part in the value of education.
 If higher education acts more as a signal for ability rather than raising labour productivity, it has important consequences such as for the debate about paying for university education and what the optimal rate of higher education is.